RabaDaba1/rwanda-co2-emissions-competition/README.md

 ## Results

 This submission got me 185th place out of 1440 participants which puts me at the **top 13%**.
-It is also worth mentioning that this notebook is **2nd most voted** out of over 346 other notebooks in this competion!
+It is also worth mentioning that this notebook is **2nd most voted** out of over 346 other notebooks in this competion which I am very proud of!

 ## Kaggle Competition